agathoklisx/libved/README.md

  * Many thanks.
  * It is implemented outside of the library by overiding methods from the Re structure.
  * To enable it use "HAS_REGEXP=1" during compilation.
+ *
+ * The substitution string in the ":substitute command", can use '&' to denote the full
+ * captured matched string, but also captures of which denoted with \nth.
+ * It is also possible to force caseless searching, by using (like pcre) (?i) in front
+ * of the pattern.
+This option won't work with multibyte characters.
+Searching for
+ * multibyte characters it should work properly though.

  * Memory Interface
  * The library uses the reallocarray() from OpenBSD (a calloc wrapper that catches
- * integer overflows, and exposes a public mutable handler function that is invoked
+ * integer overflows), and it exposes a public mutable handler function that is invoked
  * on such overflows or when there is not enough memory available errors.
  * This function is meant to be set by the user of the library, on the application
  * side and scope.
 The provided one exits the program with a detailed message.

- * It implements two those wrappers.
-Alloc (size) and Realloc (object, size).
+ * The code defines two those memory wrappers.
+ * Alloc (size) and Realloc (object, size).
+Both like their counterparts, they return
- * Both they return void *.
+ * void *.

  /* LICENSE:
   * I wish we could do without LICENSES.
 In my world it is natural to give credits